The Amazing Mr Blunden is a festive treat on NOW this ChristmasDec 2 | 2 min read

 9. There's one scene that's entirely improvised

 Adam McKay - the show's executive producer and director - likes to incorporate improvisation on set, but he got some resistance when he asked the cast of Succession to totally improvise one scene.
-Speaking to The Hollywood Reporter, McKay revealed that Logan's birthday meal in season one was 'entirely improvised'.
+Speaking to The Hollywood Reporter, McKay revealed that Logan's birthday meal in season 1 was 'entirely improvised'.

 10. Brian Cox made Logan Roy Scottish